 HIV is a treatable condition -- early HIV diagnosis means we can start effective treatment at the right time – that means you can live to a normal age in good health.

 At the Royal Free London you can drop in for rapid HIV testing and PEP anytime we are open.

 At the Royal Free Hospital you can get tested at the Marlborough Clinic and the Ian Charleson Day Centre, and at Barnet Hospital you can get tested at the Clare Simpson Clinic.
-There is more information, including the opening times of the clinics on the sexual health pages of our website.

 Our clinics provide advice, testing and treatment for sexual health and family planning as well as HIV.
 We also have specialist clinics where we can treat patients with HIV in conjunction with other conditions such as hepatitis.
 We offer psychology and psychiatry services to those who need them and there are early morning/evening clinics for patients who find it difficult to fit appointments in with a full-time job.

 Monte Fields, senior health advisor at the Royal Free London, said: “HIV is preventable.
 If you do get HIV, although there is no cure, it has become a treatable condition that can be managed throughout a healthy life.

 “It is really important to diagnose and treat HIV early and continually for the best results – we can help by providing sensitive, non-judgemental and first-rate HIV testing, counselling and treatment for people affected by this life-changing condition.”